 “Je n’aime pas cela.”

 - “I do not like this.”
 This French phrase is one of the basic ways to express a dislike or a negative opinion about something.
-You can always replace cela with whatever you are talking about, such as ce livre (this book).
+You can always replace «cela» with whatever you are talking about, such as «ce livre» (this book).

 “Ce n’est pas terrible.”

 - “It is pretty bad.”
 Ah, yes.
 The beauty of paradoxical expressions.
-The literal translation of the phrase would be “It is not terrible,” but when used, it is to express distaste in something.
+The literal translation of the phrase would be “It is not terrible,” but when used in French, it is to express a negative opinion of something.

 “C’est absolument répugnant.”

 - “It is absolutely disgusting.”
 This is a very explicit expression which I would not recommend using for just any situation.
 This way of expressing a negative opinion in French is also a bit old-fashioned, and is used by older populations.

 - “It is disgusting.”
 This is the most polite way you can say that something is, well, gross.

 - “It is disgusting.”
-Now, this one is important to know because it is a very common expression used.
-That said, it is on the vulgar side, and unlike degoutant, is considered to be very impolite.
+This French phrase is important to know because it is a very commonly used expression.
+That said, it is on the vulgar side, and unlike «dégoutant», the French word «dégueulasse» is considered to be very impolite.
 Use with caution.

 “Je trouve ça ignoble."

 - “I find this shameful.”
-‘Ignoble’ could also be translated to dishonorable, despicable, or worthless.
-‘Ignoble’ has a very moral character to it.
+The French word «ignoble» could also be translated to dishonorable, despicable, or worthless.
+The word «ignoble» has a very moral character to it.
 This French phrase is useful for expressing a very negative opinion about the morality of something or some action.